romerogroup/pyprocar/docs/_sources/bands.rst.txt

 4. Orbital projection
 =====================

 The projection of atomic orbitals onto bands is also useful to identify the contribution of orbitals to bands.
 For instance, to identify correlated :math:`d` or :math:`f` orbitals in a strongly correlated material near the Fermi level.
 It is possible to include more than one type of orbital projection.
 The mapping of the index of orbitals to be used in ``orbitals`` is as follows (this is the same order from the PROCAR file).
+Quantum Espresso, VASP and Abinit follows this order.

 .. image:: images/orbitals.png

+In Elk, the :math:`Y_{lm}` projections of the atomic site resolved DOS are arranged in logical order in the BAND_S*A* files, namely: (l,m) = (0,0), (1,-1), (1,0), (1,1), (2,-2), (2,-1), (2,0), (2,1), (2,2), etc.,

 Usage: To project all five :math:`d`-orbitals::